johandb/dynaform-module/projects/dynaform/README.md

 # Dynaform

-A small library that adds dynamic forms to your application
+A small library that adds dynamic forms to your application.
+Angular  version : 13.1+

 ## Installation